Baseline Widely available *

 Optional

 Determines whether scrolling is instant or animates smoothly.
-This option is a string which must take one of the following values:
+Its value can be one of the following:

 smooth